snehalathatuniki/snehalathatuniki.github.io/index.md

 ### About Me

-I worked as a Data Engineer in TCS for two and a half years.
+- I worked as a Data Engineer in TCS for two and a half years.
 Currently, I am pursuing a career in Artificial Intelligence and Data Science at Loyalist College.
-I am making a journey into data science with a background in data engineering and business intelligence.
+- I made a journey into data science with a background in data engineering and business intelligence.
 So, naturally, I'm keen on extracting actionable insights from raw data.
-I simplify complex processes to make them easier to comprehend.
+- I simplify complex processes to make them easier to comprehend.
 I consequently developed a growing passion for the World of Data and the solutions it holds.
 I now intend to unlock them using new tools!

 ---